Theme 2026: New Tales of China’s Silk Road

 Click here to download submission forms

-Registered Schools HKYWA 2024
+Registered Schools HKYWA 2026

 School Name Primary/ Secondary Teacher Full Name

-Alliance Primary School Kowloon Tong Primary Ms Tsz Ying Yuet
+Alliance Primary School Kowloon Tong Primary Ms. Tsz Ying Yuet

-Carmel School Association (Elementary Section) Primary Ms Huiwen Cheung
+Carmel School Association Primary Ms. Huiwen Cheung

-Carmel School of Hong Kong Primary Ms Andrea Edwards
+Carmel School Association Primary Ms. Andrea Edwards

-Chinese International School Secondary Mr Alexander Tan
+Chinese International School Secondary Mr. Greg Zimmermann

-Chinese International School Primary Mr Alexander Tan
+Chinese International School Primary Ms. Jen Hsieh

 Creative Primary School Primary Ms. Sarah TM Chan